nigeljohnson73/WRFCOM/README.md

 [QWIIC-CONNECTOR-50]: https://thepihut.com/products/stemma-qt-qwiic-jst-sh-4-pin-cable
 [SDCARD]: https://smile.amazon.co.uk/dp/B07R59FHVG

-If you want to control a parachute as well, then you will need a servo, and if you want touch control, a button is useful:
+If you want to control a parachute as well, then you will need a servo, and if you want touch control, a button is useful for testing but highly impractical for real use:

 <!-- * [8-Channel PWM or Servo FeatherWing][SERVO-FEATHER] -->
 * [Micro servo][TOWER-PRO]
 * [Buck converter][BUCKY-5V]
+* [Servo extension cable][SERVO-EXTENSION]
-* SparkFun Qwiic Button[Green][BUTTON-GREEN] or [Red][BUTTON-RED]
+* SparkFun Qwiic Button [Green][BUTTON-GREEN] or [Red][BUTTON-RED] (probably don't get this, but fun to play with)

 [TOWER-PRO]: https://thepihut.com/products/servo-motor-sg92r-micro
 [BUCKY-5V]: https://thepihut.com/products/dc-dc-automatic-step-up-down-power-module-3-15v-to-5v-600ma?variant=39824836886723